Skip to contents

 Helper functions

-There are msigdbr_species() and msigdbr_collections() helper functions to assist with setting the msigdbr() parameters.
+There are helper functions to assist with setting the msigdbr() parameters.

-You can check the available species with msigdbr_species().
-Either scientific or common names are acceptable for the msigdbr() function.
+Use msigdbr_species() to check the available species.
+Both scientific and common names are acceptable for the msigdbr() function.

 msigdbr_species()